ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 * Elevate the travel experience by ensuring reliability, safety, and punctuality in transportation services.
 Forge a versatile data infrastructure poised to adjust to new trends in urban mobility and assimilate future data sources.

-By the end of this workshop, your collective will possess a formidable lakehouse framework, grounded in the medallion architecture philosophy, ready to underpin your goals and foster innovation within urban transport systems.

 # Agenda